 - Report of Medical History – Annual Update (NOAA Form 57-03-54)

-To check when your current physical exam expires, log on to the Dive Management System and check your profile.
+To check when your current physical exam expires, log on to the NOAA Dive Log and check your profile.

 You may need to submit additional documentation if the Diving Medical Officer (DMO) requires it before declaring you medically fit to dive.